lsmj/phrint/README.md

 # phrint (/prɪnt/)

 Simple and visual state testing for PHP programming.
 Works well when checking if data is returned by a method and/or quickly figuring out the data type.
-The p method is particularily useful for temporarily displaying data on an html page instead of writing it to the database.
-This is especially effective in combination with [hot reloading](https://www.browsersync.io/), so you can work on your controller/model while seeing the returned result update everytime you save.
+The p method is particularily useful for temporarily displaying data on an html page.
+This is especially effective in combination with [hot reloading](https://www.browsersync.io/), so you can work on your method while seeing the returned result update everytime you save.
+The c (console) method is useful for printing out data in a console during testing.

 ![phrint_array](https://user-images.githubusercontent.com/35132192/60960803-0ed02300-a30b-11e9-9bfd-72ce8fbc713c.png)